 In 2008, I worked with the Subversion developers to implement a new feature.
 The Subversion guys are really excellent, with high standards and attention to detail, while being very welcoming and supportive.
 Working through this project was one of the most rewarding and influential software development experiences I have been involved in.
 As a result of that experience, I have also suggested to every Co-Op I have mentored to find a project to contribute to in order to really improve their skills.

 Shortly after this Subversion feature implementation, I stopped having as much time to contribute.
 My young family started to get very busy, and my day job got more demanding.
 However, I never stopped tracking new developments in the FLOSS community and learning new technologies.
-Almost a decade later, my kids are getting older and I have found time to once again participate.
+Almost a decade later, my kids were getting older and I found time to once again participate.
 As I have been using more Python, I decided to start helping out Fedora's Python 3 Porting Effort.
-It has been awesome learning about how the distro is actually put together and how much it takes to make it successful.
+It was awesome learning about how the distro is actually put together and how much it takes to make it successful.

 While looking through the list of packages that did not yet support Python 3, I ran across a familiar project: Subversion!
 It seemed like a perfect re-entrance into contribution by working with the awesome Subversion devs once again!
 With the help of the great contributors at Subversion I did get through a lot of initial work for getting the Subversion bindings over to Python 3.
 Alas, once again life got in the way, moving across the country and starting a new job took over most of my free time.
 Additionally, at the new job I no longer used Subversion in any capacity, which further distracted my attention to other priorities.
 After I let the branch lapse for a while, Yasuhito FUTATSUKI took interest and started it back up.
 Eventually, he worked with the rest of committers and managed to get it over the finish line and Subversion 1.14 released with Python 3 support.